|

 Global financial crisis

-Made Marusan Paper Mfg.
-Co., Ltd. a group affiliate
+• Made Marusan Paper Mfg.
+Co., Ltd. a group company

 Bolstered energy conservation equipment, including biomass incineration power plant

-Installed a solar power system at the Kyoto Plant
+Installed a photovoltaic power generation system at the Kyoto Plant

-Shin-Kyoto Plant commenced integrated production of corrugated board/boxes and folding cartons after merger of the Kyoto and Katsura plants
+Shin-Kyoto Division commenced integrated production of corrugated board/boxes and folding cartons after merger of the Kyoto and Katsura plants

-Made Nihon Matai Co., Ltd. a group affiliate
+Made Nihon Matai Co., Ltd. a group company, and entered into the heavy duty packaging business

 Shanghai